Salt Water Swimming Pool Chlorine Generators

 Another very important thing:if you do NOT have automatic controls on your pool,but are running the equipment with a time clock,and you have a gas heater(especially an older style with brass or cast iron headers),make sure to put a fireman's switch on your pool pump timer!
 This protects your expensive investment from heat damage.
 More on fireman switches in the link below:

 The power module above and cell shown below are by a company simply called Chlorine Generating Systems.
 The cell plates are far enough apart that you can clean the plates with a stick as shown instead of acid to get a longer plate life (Which probably accounts for 5 year warranty).
-I have not yet tried this brand but I like the design...also,they can be run at a greater range of salt levels than most generators.
+I have installed a few of these and like them...also,they can be run at a greater range of salt levels than most generators.
 I can have one delivered to your home at a reasonable cost - they come in 4 sizes (output volumes).

 The company that originally made the Ecomatic stopped producing residential units,but another company now sells these units - a great stand alone system.